 memory_limit = 128M

 Now you know the cause and WordPress white screen fix.
-Even a single update of theme/plugin could take your site to offline and you will have no access.
+Even a single update of theme/plugin could take your site offline, and you will have no access.

 You must do the following things to prevent from this issue in future.